Intro to Body-Oriented Therapy: Part 1 Why Do We Need It?

 Quick neuroscience lesson!
 There are two overarching types of memory: explicit memory and implicit memory.
 Explicit memory is conscious and narrative, like a memory of being teased on the playground at school.
 Implicit memory is outside of conscious awareness, like a tendency to stand with a slouched posture even though you don't remember how or why you learned to stand that way.

 So how do we heal pain, limiting beliefs, and traumas that live in us implicitly?
 If the body holds our painful experiences so well, then the body is also a wonderful gateway for healing and transformation.
 In this way, your body is one of your best allies for healing and change.
+In order to fully heal, we need to listen to the stories that our bodies tell and ask our bodies what they need.

 If you're interested in a deeper (and much more scientific) dive, I suggest the books: